Rüfüs Du Sol

+Rüfüs Du Sol (stylised in all caps) is an Australian alternative dance group from Sydney, that consists of Tyrone Lindqvist, Jon George and James Hunt.

+The band was known simply as Rüfüs (stylised in all caps) from their inception until January 2014, before changing their name to Rüfüs Du Sol – exclusively in the United States – to avoid confusion with existing funk band Rufus.
+In May 2018, the band adopted the name change worldwide for the sake of consistency.

-Rüfüs Du Sol, stylised as RÜFÜS DU SOL and formerly known as simply Rüfüs (stylized RÜFÜS) from 2010 to 2018, are an Australian alternative dance group from Sydney, that consists of Tyrone Lindqvist, Jon George and James Hunt.
-Their debut album Atlas peaked at number one in Australia, while their second album Bloom debuted atop the Australian albums chart in early 2016.
+Their debut album Atlas peaked at number one in Australia in 2013, and their three subsequent albums have all reached either number one or number two in their home country.
+While their second album Bloom debuted atop the Australian albums chart in early 2016.
 Their single "You Were Right" won the ARIA Award for Best Dance Release in 2015.
-While still known as Rüfüs elsewhere, they performed as Rüfüs Du Sol in the United States because Rufus was already taken.
-In 2018 they changed their name to Rüfüs Du Sol internationally.

-They have performed at the Byron Bay Bluesfest in NSW in 2013, Byron Bay's Splendour in the Grass in 2014, Electric Forest Festival at Double JJ Resort in 2016 and 2018, Mountain Sounds in 2017 in NSW, Coachella in 2016, 2017, and 2019, as well as Lollapalooza Chicago and Field Day on New Years Day in Sydney in 2019.
+As part of their 2021–2023 Surrender world tour, Rüfüs Du Sol played three sold out stadium shows at Banc of California Stadium.
+In 2022, they won the Grammy Award for Best Dance/Electronic Recording for their song "Alive".
+In 2023, they headlined Oshega Festival in Montreal, headlined Field Day in Sydney on New Year's Day in 2024, and headlined Lollapalooza in Chicago in 2025.

 Career

 2010–2012: Formation

 The band formed consisting of Jon George, Tyrone Lindqvist and James Hunt in November 2010.
-On 1 January 2011 they released their debut EP Rüfüs.
-"We Left" their debut single was released on 25 July 2011.
-Two tracks from the EP, "Paris Collides" and "We Left" reached Nos.
-8 and 13 on the Hype Machine charts simultaneously, while the video for "We Left" was nominated as one of 12 finalists internationally in the 2012 Vimeo awards for best music video.
+On 1 January 2011, they released their debut EP Rüfüs.
+"We Left", their debut single was released on 25 July 2011.
+Two tracks from the EP, "Paris Collides" and "We Left" reached numbers 8 and 13 on the Hype Machine charts simultaneously, while the video for "We Left" was nominated as one of 12 finalists internationally in the 2012 Vimeo Awards for Best Music Video.

-In April 2012 they released their second EP Blue.
+In April 2012, Rüfüs released their second EP, Blue.
 The double A-sided single "This Summer"/"Selena" was released on 16 July 2012.

 2013–2014: Atlas

-Their debut studio album, Atlas, was released on 9 August 2013.
-It debuted at number 1 on the Australian Albums Chart on 25 August 2013.
+The band's debut studio album, Atlas, was released on 9 August 2013.
+It debuted at number one on the Australian Albums Chart on 25 August 2013.
 It was preceded by "Take Me" as the lead single on 8 March 2013, and "Desert Night" as the second single on 2 August 2013.
 "Tonight" was released as the third single 22 November 2013, followed by "Sundream" as the fourth single on 21 March 2014.

 2015–2017: Bloom

-In June 2015, RÜFÜS released "You Were Right", the lead single from their forthcoming second album.
+In June 2015, Rüfüs released "You Were Right", the lead single from their forthcoming second album.
 It peaked at number 22 on the Australian ARIA Singles Chart and was certified double platinum.
 The album Bloom was released in January 2016 and become the band's second number-one album.
+In 2016, they performed at both Coachella and Electric Forest.